Osteopathy

 still

-Osteopathy is a manual therapy developed in the United States by Dr. Andrew Taylor Still in 1874.
-It allows to diagnose and treat manually the mobility restrictions of different structures (bones, muscles, ligaments, organs, viscera, fascia …) of the body that can ultimately lead to functional disorders.
+Osteopathy is a manual therapy developed in the United States by Dr Andrew Taylor Still in 1874.
+It enables us to diagnose and manually treat restrictions in the mobility of the body’s various structures (bones, muscles, ligaments, organs, viscera, fascia, etc.), which can ultimately lead to functional disorders.

-The osteopath considers the patient as a whole by relying on in-depth knowledge of anatomy, physiology, biomechanics, pathology ….
+Theosteopath considers the patient as a whole, drawing on in-depth knowledge of anatomy, physiology, biomechanics and pathology….

 Principles

 • Principle of globality: The individual must be considered as a whole.
-That is to say that we must consider the history of the patient (his past, his present, his psyche, his social environment, but also his activities, his job …) and especially do not forget that the human body is a whole elements.
-These elements are interconnected and are in continuity, they can not operate independently of each other.
+In other words, we need to consider the patient’s history (past, present, psyche, social environment, as well as his or her activities, profession…) and, above all, not forget that the human body is a collection of elements.
+These elements are interconnected and continuous, and cannot function independently of one another.

-• Principle of structure / function interrelation: There is a permanent interdependence between the structures and functions of the organization.
-That is, each function depends on structures, but also each structure depends on functions.
-A defect of one will inevitably resound on the other.
+• Principle of structure/function interrelation: There is a permanent interdependence between the structures and functions of the organism.
+In other words, each function depends on structures, but each structure also depends on functions.
+A defect in one will inevitably have an impact on the other.

-• Principle of self-healing: Excluding major trauma (physical or emotional) and if the lifestyle is correct, the body can maintain good health without outside help.
+• Principle of self-healing: without major traumas (physical or emotional) and with a healthy lifestyle, the body can maintain good health without outside help.

-• Principle of the law of the artery: All circulations of the body must absolutely be free and fluid, whether it is the blood circulation, lymphatic, liquids intra / extra / inter cellular, but also the nervous system, etc … Integrity of these systems is an undeniable condition for good health.
+• Principle of the law of the artery: all circulations in the body must be free and fluid, whether blood, lymph, intra/extra/inter-cellular fluids, the nervous system, etc. The integrity of these systems is an undeniable condition for good health.